auspham/SeptNotes/W8-lec6a.md

 High-level modules should not depend on low-level modules; both **should depend on abstractions**

-Abstractions should not depend on details, ==details should depend on abstractions==
+Abstractions should not depend on details, <mark>details should depend on abstractions</mark>

 ![1570151656057](W8-lec6a.assets/1570151656057.png).